 This section addresses the on-going surveillance of ExCBs and ExTLs in the IECEx Scheme via mid-term surveillance auditing of ExTRs and QARs that are issued to support an IECEx Certificate of Conformity (CoC).

 Mid-term surveillance activities apply to all ExCBs and ExTLs irrespective of their Surveillance Assessment schedule determined by Section 2.

+The mid-term surveillance of ExTLs is considered to cover all ATFs under their responsibility.

 Role

-The role of mid-term surveillance assessments of issued ExTRs and QARs is for the international Ex industry, regulators and all IECEx Member ExCBs and ExTLs to gain confidence that IECEx Certificates of Conformity are supported by credible tests and assessments, and that the IECEx rules and procedures are followed by all IECEx Bodies.
+The role of mid-term surveillance assessments of issued ExTRs and QARs is for the international Ex industry, regulators and all IECEx ExCBs, ExTLs and ATFs to gain confidence that IECEx Certificates of Conformity are supported by credible tests and assessments, and that the IECEx rules and procedures are followed by all IECEx Bodies.

 Approach